-- 1. During this reporting period, and as indicated in Attachment C. Metro DEOD conducted outreach to high schools in the Los Angeles region to promote careers in the construction industry at Compton High-School, Sunburst Youth Academy, East Los Angeles College and Metro's Transportation Career Academy Program (TCAP) students.
-Staff will continue to expand engagement with youth to draw interest in the trades and create pipeline of opportunities.
-In addition, the SEED school is also exposing students to a range of careers which includes the infrastructure sector. - 2.
-Metro DEOD reached out to Pomona Unified School District to participate in their upcoming Annual Pathway to Career Success event scheduled for February 2025. - In partnership with the Los Angeles Unified School District (LAUSD) and LAOCBCTC Apprentice Readiness Fund to introduce careers in construction through the establishment of a pilot pre-apprenticeship program on selected LAUSD campus with an estimated start date of Spring 2025.
+- 1. Metro DEOD staff conducted outreach at several high schools and community colleges in the Los Angeles region to promote careers in the construction industry.
+Participating institutions included Compton School, Sunburst Youth Academy, North Hollywood High School, California High School, Pomona High School, Whittier High School, Sierra Vista High School, Pioneer High School, East Los Angeles College, Rio Hondo College, Youth Engagement at Linx, Construction Industry Education Foundation (CIEF), LA City Youth Source, and Metro's 2025 Women and Girls Summit and Transportation Career Academy Program (TCAP) students.
+Metro staff will continue to expand engagement with youth to generate interest in the trades and create a pipeline of opportunities.
+Additionally, the SEED school is also introducing students to a variety of careers, including those in the infrastructure sector. - 2.
+Metro DEOD staff participated in the Pomona Unified School District to Annual Pathway to Career Success event in February 2025. - 3.
+Metro Staff are in partnership with the LAOCBCTC Apprentice Readiness Fund as they work with the Los Angeles Unified School District (LAUSD), to introduce careers in construction through the establishment of a pilot pre-apprenticeship program at the Los Angeles Technology Center on the LAUSD campus with an estimated start date of Summer 2025.
+An instructor has been identified, and curriculum has been finalized to greenlight the program.
+Discussions are ongoing between the LAOCBTC Apprentice Readiness Fund and LAUSD to reintroduce MC3 curriculum and certifications on LAUSD High School campuses.